syedfa/apptentive-documentation/using_apptentive/surveys.md

 ## Introduction

 Apptentive Surveys enable you to collect structured feedback, in-app, from your customers.
-Surveys can be targeted to specific groups of customers, and using the latest versions of our SDK, can be shown as part of the Ratings Prompt flow instead of the feedback form.
-Surveys are rendered natively on device to ensure a robust, performant experience for your customers whether they're offline or online.
+Surveys can be targeted to specific groups of customers, and using the latest versions of our SDK, can be shown as part of the Ratings Prompt flow instead of the Feedback Form.
+Surveys are rendered natively on a device to ensure a robust, performant experience for your customers whether they're offline or online.

-**NOTE: These instructions were written for version 1.5.0 or above of the Apptentive iOS and Android SDKs, which was released on May 27, 2014.**  If you're not using these SDKs, we highly recommend you upgrade so that you'll be able to take advantage of all of the latest functionality.
+**NOTE: These instructions were written for version 1.5.0 or above of the Apptentive iOS and Android SDKs, which were released on May 27, 2014.**  If you're not using version 1.5.0 or above, we highly recommend you upgrade so that you'll be able to take advantage of all of the latest functionality.
 Please [contact us](http://www.apptentive.com/contact) for more details or for assistance upgrading.

 ## Instrumenting for Surveys

 Displaying Surveys in your app only requires that you've completed a standard Apptentive integration, and have added the appropriate calls to `Apptentive.engage` for the **Events** where you at some point might like to show a Survey.

-For more details on integrating Apptentive, please see the [iOS Integration Documentation](http://www.apptentive.com/docs/ios/integration/) and the [Android Integration Documentation](http://www.apptentive.com/docs/android/integration/).
+For more details on integrating Apptentive, please see the [iOS Integration Documentation](http://www.apptentive.com/docs/ios/) and the [Android Integration Documentation](http://www.apptentive.com/docs/android/).

 ## Creating a Survey